New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Build a Managed AI Agent Practice with Sovereign Infrastructure

 Most MSPs selling AI services are reselling SaaS subscriptions — CoPilot seats, ChatGPT Enterprise licences, or third-party AI tools.
-A sovereign agent deployment practice is different: you deploy and operate AI agent infrastructure inside the client's own environment, with certified practitioners, production-grade governance, and recurring managed service revenue.
+A sovereign agent deployment practice is different: you deploy and operate AI agent infrastructure inside the client's own environment, with certified practitioners, documented governance, and a managed operating model.
 This playbook explains how to build it.

 The reference stack